jayprophit/knowledge-base/plan.md

 - New note: Robotics documentation structure created (docs/robotics/README.md) to organize advanced robotic system documentation (architecture, perception, movement, AI, safety, integration, development, specs, API, troubleshooting, FAQ).
 - New note: Robotic system architecture documentation added (docs/robotics/architecture.md) detailing system overview, modules, data flow, integration, safety, and future upgrades.
 - New note: Vision systems documentation for robotics (docs/robotics/perception/vision_systems.md) created, covering multi-spectral imaging, depth sensing, object recognition, visual processing pipeline, performance, calibration, and integration.
+- New note: Deployment documentation created for cross-platform/containerized/devops workflows (docs/deployment/README.md, containerization/README.md, platforms/README.md, iac/README.md, mlops/README.md, etc.), covering .env, Docker, Kubernetes, devcontainers, Terraform, CI/CD, and platform-specific deployment for Microsoft, Apple, Linux, Google, etc.
+- New note: Continue expanding robotics documentation to cover movement, AI, implementation examples, and integration guides for specific use cases.
+- New note: Perform deep analysis scan of the knowledge_base for undocumented data/components, generate and integrate missing documentation, and ensure all links, references, and main directory files are updated as required by the latest instructions
+- New note: Begin integration of advanced robotics system enhancements (UI/UX, energy management, networking/security, localization/navigation, modularity, learning/adaptation, swarm robotics, ethics/compliance, disaster recovery, testing/validation, etc.) and document all missing or expanded aspects as detailed in the latest user request.
+Ensure all documentation is cross-linked and referenced.
+- New note: Run a deep analysis scan of the knowledge_base for undocumented data/components
+- New note: Add and integrate documentation for all missing or undocumented data/components (including advanced robotics system enhancements and all aspects from the latest user request)
+- New note: Ensure new documentation is cross-linked, referenced, and all main directory files are updated
+- New note: Robotics learning/adaptation and perception/computer vision documentation (with deep learning code and system architecture) is being created and integrated in docs/robotics/advanced_system/learning/README.md and docs/robotics/advanced_system/perception/README.md.
+- New note: Robotics perception and depth estimation documentation files (docs/robotics/advanced_system/perception/README.md and depth_estimation.md) have been created and are now fully populated with system architecture, deep learning code, sensor fusion, and implementation examples.
+- New note: Begin and integrate documentation for advanced robotics control systems, localization/navigation, human-robot interaction, swarm robotics, and testing/validation frameworks as requested.
+Ensure all perception/vision/depth modules (MiDaS/DPT, OpenCV SGBM, Open3D, quantization, obstacle detection) are included, cross-linked, and referenced in the robotics documentation suite.

 ## Task List
 - [x] Draft documentation for Data Acquisition